 Allowance for Loan Losses - Guarantees on federally insured student loans originated after October 1, 1993, but before July 1, 2006, provide for a reduced recovery of 98% of loan principal and accrued interest on FFELP loans which default.
 Guarantees on FFELP loans originated after July 1, 2006, provide for a reduced recovery of 97% of loan principal and accrued interest on loans which default.
-Accordingly, ISM provides for an allowance for the estimated loss associated with the portion not recoverable.
+Accordingly, INvestEd provides for an allowance for the estimated loss associated with the portion not recoverable.

-ISM evaluates the adequacy of the allowance for loan losses on its private loan portfolio separately from federally insured FFELP loans.
+INvestEd evaluates the adequacy of the allowance for loan losses on its private loan portfolio separately from federally insured FFELP loans.
 Several factors are considered including the following: private loans in repayment versus those in a non-paying status, delinquency status, type of credit and any trends from industry data.
 As the portfolio ages, historical trends and experience will be evaluated as well.
-ISM considers a private loan to be in default when it reaches 120 days delinquent or greater.
-A HELP loan is sent to a collection agency when the loan reaches 270 days delinquent without any principal or interest payment activity.
+INvestEd considers a private loan to be in default when it reaches 120 days delinquent or greater.